Why Isn't My Site Getting Indexed?

 What’s Keeping Google From Indexing Your Pages?

-You’ve checked your Advanced Review, or your Index Status report, and it’s showing way fewer pages than you have on your website.
+You’ve checked your Project, or your Index Status report, and it’s showing way fewer pages than you have on your website.
 You’ve got a crawling and/or indexing problem.
 What causes these problems?

 You probably won’t like this answer: It could be a lot of different reasons.
 Many of them are very technical.